 Alternatively, if a client can only pay "x", I am more than happy to "size to fit" a painting to the client's budget.

 Each original work may take many hours to complete, but like most things in life, you get what you pay for!

 All paintings (except ANBG Brochure artworks) are now available as beautiful prints (either framed or rolled) and greeting cards through this website.

-She has also passed 1st, 2nd and 3rd Grade theory exams all with High Distinctions.
+She has also passed her 1st, 2nd and 3rd grade theory exams will High Distinctions.

 In early 2017, she started teaching primary school age children guitar, a challenge like no other, but a thoroughly enjoyable one!

 Frances is also a member of the Canberra Classical Guitar Ensemble.